Devotional Writing with Leora Fridman

 Leora Fridman is a writer and educator, author of My Fault (Cleveland State University Press, 2016) in addition to five chapbooks, and is currently at work on an essay collection.
 A 2017 Writer in Residence at Alley Cat Books, her poems, prose and translations appear or are forthcoming in the Rumpus, Tricycle Magazine, Temporary Art Review, Open Space, Denver Quarterly, jubilat and jacket2.
 Leora holds degrees from the University of Massachusetts Amherst MFA Program for Poets and Writers and from Brown University, and has taught in universities, homes and community organizations across the country.

 You can also hear from Leora and the other March AiR at our public Open Studios event on March 17.
-Click here for more info.Tags: 2018, Artists in Residence, Central Oregon, Deschutes Public Library, Events, Public Event, Upcoming, writing
+Click here for more info.Tags: 2018, Artists in Residence, Central Oregon, Deschutes Public Library, Events, past, Public Event, writing